csgroup-oss/eoap-tools/CONTRIBUTING.md

 development environment should use tools that will help us ensure it.

 The test frameworks used are unittest and pytest, run with tox.
-Thanks to pytest-cov, code coverage is evaluated and fails under 80% of test coverage.
+Thanks to pytest-cov, code coverage is evaluated.

 Run the tests with: